40 Medium Dog Breeds to Fit Any Family

 Clumber spaniel

-Larger but more mellow than some of its high-energy spaniel relatives, the Clumber spaniel tends to be sweet and laid back.
+Larger but more mellow than some of its high-energy spaniel relatives, the clumber spaniel tends to be sweet and laid back.
 But despite the heavy-set appearance, this is still an active breed.
 “Clumbers are outdoorsy,” Ellis says.
 “I’ve seen these dogs compete in agility, and they often love to swim.”
 She mentions that they can be wary of strangers, but early socialization can boost confidence.
 And don’t forget to stock up on towels—these big-headed fur babies are champion droolers.

 Breed overview